nicobako/nicobako.github.io/pages/about_me/about_me.md

-# About Nico
+# About Me

+My name is Nico Bako.

-I'm a software developer with that loves writing *beautiful code*.
+I'm a software developer with a passion for writing *beautiful code*.

 I have a firm belief that writing code is about more than *implementing features*.
 Writing code is a creative process that is equal parts art and science.

 My principle goal, when writing code, is to create software that improves the lives of whoever interacts with it.
-This includes customers, other developers, and fo course, myself.
+This includes customers, other developers, and of course, myself.

 ## Social Links